 A statement such as "Other: May perform other duties as assigned" should be labeled as NON-ESSENTIAL unless specific duties and/or tasks are given to define what the "other" duties are.

-Note: It is the supervisor's responsibility to completely and accurately fill out the ADA section of the job description.
+Note: It is the supervisor's responsibility to completely and accurately fill out the PEM (Physical, Environmental, Mental) requirements section of the job description.

 WRITING SENTENCES FOR JOB DESCRIPTIONS